east-sussex-county-council/Escc.EastSussexGovUK/DotNetFrameworkMvc.md

 	  </Escc.EastSussexGovUK>
 	</configuration>

 The fetched HTML is saved in a local cache so that it is not requested remotely every time.
-The cache expires using the `CacheMinutes` setting in `web.config`.
+The cache expires using the `CacheMinutes` setting in `web.config`, shown above.

 Requesting any page with the querystring `?ForceCacheRefresh=1` will cause the cached template to be updated even if the cache has not expired.